-Telecommuters are a relatively large percentage of the workforce: 9.98% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.93% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Villa Park is a great place for families with children to consider.
-First of all, many other families with children live here, making Villa Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Villa Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Villa Park is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Villa Park’s overall crime rate is lower than average for the country.

-Villa Park is a very ethnically-diverse city.
+Villa Park is an extremely ethnically-diverse city.
 The people who call Villa Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Villa Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Villa Park include English, Irish, Italian, and European.
+Villa Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.26% of the city’s residents.
+Important ancestries of people in Villa Park include German, English, Irish, European, and Italian.

 The most common language spoken in Villa Park is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Chinese and Spanish.